-If you’re a regular reader of my marketing blogs, you’re already familiar with landing pages.
-And if you take away only one thing from reading this blog today, let it be how important a landing page can be for your travel business.
+If you’re a regular reader of my travel marketing articles, you’re already familiar with landing pages.
+And if you take away only one thing from reading this article today, let it be how important a landing page can be for your travel business.

 Landing pages can contain vital information about the types of travel opportunities you offer but aren’t necessarily full of the information you may find on a normal website menu.